 You must use network providers to get your medical care and services.
-If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Wellcare Giveback (HMO) authorizes use of out-of-network providers.
+If you go elsewhere without proper authorization, you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in network), out-of-area dialysis services, and cases in which Wellcare Specialty Simple (HMO C-SNP) authorizes use of out-of-network providers.

-The most recent list of providers and suppliers is available on our website at www.wellcare.com/allwellAZ.
+The most recent list of providers and suppliers is available on our website at www.2025wellcaredirectories. com.